bruhathisp/dsa_java/servlet and jsp/POJO_Basics.md

 2. **Flexibility and Maintainability:**
    - DTOs provide flexibility in terms of data exchange formats and facilitate maintenance and evolution of the application over time.
+   -
+## Packets and Payloads

+ You can use POJOs to create payloads and send them to APIs in a Java application.

+- **Packets**: Units of data transmitted over a network, consisting of headers and payloads, used in lower-level network protocols.
+- **Payloads**: The actual data contained within an HTTP message body, whether in requests or responses.
+- **Packages**: The entire HTTP message, including headers and payloads, though this term is less commonly used in this context.